peterklipfel/personal_site_hugo/content/blog/book_review_hell_yeah_or_no.md

 date: 2020-12-04T16:57:46-04:00
 draft: false
 tags: ["books"]
-summary: "8/10 - This book spoke to me, and I found it both cathartic and inspiring to read.
+description: "8/10 - This book spoke to me, and I found it both cathartic and inspiring to read.
 But it didn't pack the same punch as Your Music and People"
 ---

 # Recommendation